Siedliska massacre: Remembrance

 On November 8, 2013, Wincenty Baranek, Łucja Baranek and Katarzyna Kopeć-Baranek were posthumously awarded by the Polish president Bronisław Komorowski with the Order of Polonia Restituta Third Class.

 On July 3, 2012, Yad Vashem recognized Wincenty and Łucja Baranek and Katarzyna Kopeć-Baranek as Righteous Among the Nations, and on December 24, 2012, Tadeusz and Henryk Baranek were recognized as well.

-In March 2012 Baranek family, along with two other Polish families murdered by Nazi-German occupants for helping Jews, was commemorated by commemorative coins issued by the National Bank of Poland.
+In March 2012, the Baranek family, along with two other Polish families murdered by Nazi-German occupants for helping Jews, was commemorated by commemorative coins issued by the National Bank of Poland.